How Blue Canvas helped Twilio save 2–3 days each sprint and enabled the team to grow quickly.

 Twilio knew that a Git-based solution could make a lot of these challenges go away.
 Yet, implementing and training a team of Salesforce developers and admins to use a command-line Git was daunting.
 He worried that complicated branching strategies would actually slow down his team's productivity.
 He'd read about SalesforceDX but found the concepts too complicated and a bit overkill for his teams requirements.
 He simply wanted the ability to rollback changes, merge code easily, deploy and run automated tests.

-With Blue Canvas, the Twilio Salesforce team was able to get the team running Git after a single onboarding session.
-Davis was able to create a Git branch for each of his primary environments (Dev, UAT, Staging, and Production).
+With Blue Canvas, the Twilio Salesforce team was able to get the team running on Git after just a single onboarding session.
+Davis was able to create a Git branch for each of his primary environments (Dev, UAT, Staging, and Production) and start tracking changes.

 For Twilio, Blue Canvas' simple Lightning Design based Git interface was a big win.
 Conceptually, deploying between environments was like using change sets only better: you could cherry pick changes, compare differences, handle Profiles and Permission Sets and merge without overwriting the changes of your teammates.
 As the team continues to grow they are able to roll it out to new team members with minimal.